The Physical Web is Google’s new way of interacting with connected objects.

-Where can I find a Physical Web Browser?
+Where can I find a Physical Web application?

-The Opera and Firefox browsers have announced that they will integrate the technology.
+Opera and Firefox have announced that they will integrate this technology as well.

-In addition, you can already find many others Physical Web Browsers on the Play Store and the App Store.
+In addition, you can already find many others Physical Web applications on the Play Store and the App Store.